 Backup / secondary camera.
 Camcorder useful for recording falls while you concentrate on stills.
 Could use Gorillapod or similar to mount on platform ledge with minimal impact on space.

 One final tip: there’s virtually no room for hand luggage on the tiny float planes, but you should still try and carry your main camera and big lens by hand if possible.
 Not only are there great views from the air, but you may also have the chance to grab a few shots of bears on the beach upon arrival.
-If one strolling past is preventing your disembarkation, you don’t want to miss the chance to photograph it!Support Cameralabs when you check prices at Amazon, B&H, Adorama, eBay or Wex.
+If one strolling past is preventing your disembarkation, you don’t want to miss the chance to photograph it!Check prices at Amazon, B&H, Adorama, eBay or Wex.
 Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!